Lamyr Nguélé

 Lamyr Nguélé is a Congolese politician.
 He served in the government of Congo-Brazzaville as Minister-Delegate in charge of Land Reform from 2002 to 2005 and then as Minister of Land Reform from 2005 to 2009.
 Subsequently he was a Deputy in the National Assembly from 2009 to 2012.
 He has been President of the National Commission for the Fight Against Corruption since 2013.

 Political career

-Nguélé is a native of Mossendjo and an ethnic Bakongo.
+Nguélé is a native of Mossendjo and an ethnic Batsangui.
 During the 1990s, he was a magistrate sitting on the Brazzaville Court of Appeal and was elected to the Supreme Magistracy Council.